culur/culur/packages/generate-zod/README.md

   - Keys are paths to your _input TypeScript files_ (e.g., `'src/types/credentials.ts'`).
   - Values are arrays of strings, specifying the _names of the interfaces, types, or enums_ you want to generate schemas for from that input file (e.g., `['Credentials']`).
 - **`validateTypes`**: An array of type names (which must be among those listed in `inputFiles`) for which you want to generate `isYourType` helper functions (e.g., `isCredentials`).
-- **`importLines`**: A string (often using the `ts` template literal for readability) to prepend custom import statements to the generated file.
+- **`customImport`**: A string (often using the `ts` template literal for readability) to prepend custom import statements to the generated file.
 This is useful for importing the original TypeScript types if needed for type annotations in the generated `isYourType` functions or for other utility types.
-- The `ts` helper (an alias for `dedent`) is provided for conveniently writing multi-line strings, especially for `importLines`.
+- The `ts` helper (an alias for `dedent`) is provided for conveniently writing multi-line strings, especially for `customImport`.

 ### 3. Run the Generation Script